 The history and theory courses provide students with a context for understanding the opportunities and challenges of mediated communication.
 Courses emphasize the development of media technology, the way different forms of mediation affect content, and strategies for critical citizenship and consumption of media messages.

 The video production curriculum employs HD cameras and professional audio equipment.
 Our editing facility uses the Final Cut X. All production facilities for media are Mac-based though the interactive media production is multi platform.

-The production portion of our curriculum is structured with an emphasis on creating actual program materials for both cable television and competitive festival exhibition.
-To remain current with industry standards and practices, digital media equipment and resources are constantly upgraded and updated.
-Introductory production courses are worth 4 credit hours because of their demanding schedules and labs.
-They include studio (COMS 357 taught by Dr. Mary Larson), field production (COMS 358 taught by Dr. Laura Vazquez), and digital media production (COMS 359 taught by Dr. David Gunkel).
+The film/video production portion of our curriculum is structured with an emphasis on creating actual program materials for both cable television and competitive festival exhibition.
+Web development courses are structured with an emphasis on service learning, with students designing and programming web applications for local non-profits and organizations.
+To remain current with industry standards and practices, digital media equipment and resources are constantly updated.

 Please contact the area coordinator: Laura Vazquez (firstname.lastname@example.org), if you have questions about the media area courses or curriculum.